 City tour of Lomé, the vibrant capital of Togo, the only African city which was a colony of the Germans, the British and the French.
 It is also one of the few capitals in the world bordering with another nation.
 These elements have led to the development of a unique identity reflected in the life style of its inhabitants and in the architecture of the town: Lomé is indeed a cross point for people, trade and cultures, a cosmopolitan city in small size.
 You will visit: the central market with its famous “Nana Benz”, women who control the market of the expensive “pagne” (cloths) coming from Europe and sold all over West Africa (unfortunately the market has been partially destroyed by fire); the colonial buildings in the administrative quarter where the flavor of colonial time is still very present; and the fetish market where we can find an eclectic assortment of all the necessary ingredients for love potions and magical concoctions – it is here that all the adepts of the local animist religion come to buy the necessary items to practice their cults.
 The market masters will introduce you with some of their home-made “gris-gris” prepared to help you solve your daily life issues.

 After breakfast, spend some free time shopping.
-Many of the places which can be visited for this purpose the vehicle will be available to take you around: shops for tribal art and antiques, craftworks, art galleries with contemporary paintings from the “Togolese school” (which start to be quite popular in French and North-American galleries), shops selling “popular” art items such as the colourful “advertising” signs in front of the street hairdressers etc.
+Many of the places which can be visited for this purpose the vehicle will be available to take you around: shops for tribal art and antiques, craftworks, art galleries with contemporary paintings from the “Togolese school” (which have started to be quite popular in French and North American galleries), shops selling “popular” art items such as the colourful “advertising” signs in front of the street hairdressers etc.

-In the evening drive to Accra and transfer to the airport for the flight out.
+In the evening drive to Accra and transfer to the airport for your flight to the United States.

 Round trip coach air on South African Airways from Washington (IAD) Airport to Kotoka International Airport; Assistance at airport upon arrival and departure; Accommodation as per the itinerary; Experienced tour guide; Tours and visits as per the itinerary; Most meals as per the itinerary; Entrance fees to parks, concessions, protected areas and cultural sites; All transfers as per the itinerary; All service charges and taxes